Guardianship Attorney Columbus Ohio

-When A Caretaker Needs To be Appointed
+When a Caretaker Needs To be Appointed

 To Act in The Best Interest of Those Who Can No Longer Protect Themselves

 - To care for elders.
-If an elderly relative is no longer able to manage their personal and financial affairs and is not competent to sign a power of
+If an elderly family member is no longer able to manage their personal and financial affairs and is not competent to sign a power of

 - To care for a disabled child.
-If your child is disabled you need to be named their guardian in order to make decisions for your child.
+If your child is disabled, you need to be named their guardian in order to make decisions for your child.

 When there is a concern with the Guardian and/or if you wish to contest guardianship